The Here and Now

 Also on campus was a club called the Vocational Industrial Clubs of America (VICA), now known as Skills USA.
 I joined this club and competed in the field of Carpentry.
 Of the three years going all the way to the State competition, I was the Gold Medalist State Champion every year.

-Now my senior year I had arrived.
+By my senior year, I had arrived.
 I was now the top dog in the wood shop building.
-But Mr Holt put me in my place.
-The only B grade I received for a grade throughout my whole senior year was in wood shop.
-I asked “Why?”
-“No one else can do what I’m doing.”
-Then he asked me, “But are you doing what your’e capable of?”
+But Mr. Holt put me in my place.
+The only B grade I received throughout my senior year was early in the semester and only in wood shop.
+I asked Mr. Holt, “Why?
+No one else can do what I can do.”
+Then he asked me, “But are you doing what you can do?”
 I’ll never forget those words.
 From then on I never settled for good.
-My work will be the best!
+My work will always be the best!
 I didn’t send one project to the fair that year, I sent two.
-A reverse bow front black walnut china hutch and a grandmothers clock that my Uncle Dave and Aunt Linda still have.
+Still in use by my family, one is a reverse bow front black walnut china hutch, and the other is a grandmother clock which I gave to my Uncle Dave and Aunt Linda.

 So where has my work been since then?
-Why haven’t you seen it at any fairs or exhibitions?
-Well let’s see.
-After 6 Golden Hammer awards and 4 gold medals the last one being from the California State Fair and Exposition, anything else would be like trading down.
+Why haven’t you seen my custom wood work at any fairs or exhibitions?
+Well, let’s see..
+After 6 Golden Hammer awards and 4 Gold Medals, the last one being from the California State Fair and Exposition, anything else would be like trading down.